Boat loans for older boats vs. new boats

 Personal loan lenders don’t typically offer terms longer than seven years, which could make for a much higher payment than secured boat loans.
 Unsecured personal loan rates may also be much higher, especially if you have fair or bad credit.

-Should I finance a new or used boat?
+Should you finance a new or used boat?

 Look over the lender’s eligibility requirements and check your credit score before you apply to confirm you qualify.
-Most boat loan lenders require a good to excellent credit score for approval, so build your credit before applying if possible.
+Most boat loan lenders require a good to excellent credit score for approval, so build your credit before applying.

 Use a boat loan calculator to estimate payments.
 Add in a buffer for origination fees or any additional features you know you’ll want with your boat — this will help you determine how much boat you can afford.

 Before making a final decision, consider how much money and time you’ll spend storing, maintaining, transporting and fueling the boat.
-General recreation and infrequent trips may mean it’s better to choose a used boat.
-Many are still reliable, and you will save money by avoiding the new boat sticker price.
-Compare the cost of renting rather than buying if you only plan to use the boat occasionally.
-The ongoing costs may add up, especially if you use the boat on a regular basis.
+General recreation and infrequent trips may mean it’s better to choose a used boat — or even rent rather than buy.
+These options are reliable, and you will save money by avoiding the new boat sticker price.

 Is it easier to finance a new boat?